AlbertWhite/site-v2.0/src/data/blogs/gulp.md

 As we know, some files are just for programming use, such as gulpfile.js, sass files, npm packages..
 They are not for public use, and we need to get rid of them when we export the code for public use.

-We can establish a task called 'export' for this, and everytime we want to export the code, we can use this task.
+We can establish a task called 'export' for this, and every time we want to export the code, we can use this task.

 gulpfile.js